hxzrx/timer-wheel/README.md

 repeat-times: The times the timer will run, and 1 for non-periodical timer, The slot-value will decf by 1 after each run and stop when it get down to 0.
 If repeat-times is not supplied but period-in-seconds is supplied, repeats will try to be inferred.

 period-in-seconds: This is the interval value for the periodical timer, and nil for the non-periodical timer.
 But if scheduler is specified, it will convert to the time ticks with respect to the sceduler's resolution.
 If scheduler is not specified, it will convert to milliseconds and stored in the period slot also.
 Note that the timer's period in milliseconds should be a common multiple of the resolution of the scheduler, or else an error will be signaled.
 If repeat-times >= 2, and period-in-seconds is not supplied, the period will be inferenced from start, end, and repeats.

+bindings: local bindings for special variables, it should be a form like '((var1 val1) (var2 val2)).

 ## function attach-scheduler
 Attach a timer to a scheduler and (re)set the period.
 This is useful is a timer's not initialized with a wheel.